-A deep dive into the flavors through the Food Museums of Emilia-Romagna, a rich collection of spaces dedicated to the true gastronomic culture of Italy.
+A deep dive into Italian flavors thanks to the Food Museums of Emilia-Romagna, a rich collection of spaces dedicated to the true gastronomic culture of Italy.

-Today we are going to discover the Food Museums in Parma, Reggio-Emilia and Modena, 12 appetizing stages that will drive you through the real food treasure of Emilia, considered the real headquarter of the Italian Food Valley, thanks to the numerous PDO and PGI awards such as Parmigiano-Reggiano, Lambrusco, and Traditional Balsamic.
+Discover with us the Food Museums in Parma, Reggio-Emilia and Modena, 13 appetizing stages that will drive you through the real food treasure of Emilia, considered the headquarter of the Italian Food Valley, for the numerous products with PDO and PGI awards, such as Parmigiano-Reggiano, Lambrusco and Traditional Balsamic Vinegar.

 The Food Museums of Emilia-Romagna are designed for those who want to discover the local culture through its traditional food and wine products.